-Based on the obtained results, we can clearly see the negative relationship between the risk (variance), and the diversification of the portfolio which is represented by the number of stocks where the model allocates the investment.
-The other words, the more diversity in portfolio the less risk, it works in the opposite way as well.
+Based on the obtained results, we can clearly see the negative relationship between the risk (variance), and the diversification of the portfolio, which is represented by the number of stocks where the model allocates the investment.
+In other words, the more the asset is diversified in portfolio, the less risk there is vice versa.

-In the other hand, we notice the negative relationship among the target return and the diversity of the portfolio.
-In other words, the more target return expected the less diversity in the portfolio.
+On the other hand, we notice the negative relationship among the target return and the diversity of the portfolio.
+In other words, the more target return expected, the less diversity in the portfolio.

+b.
 Minimax

 In addition to Markowitz’s mean-covariance analysis for the best combination of expected return and risk, Young introduced the Minimax model, which is based on the minimax decision rule in the game theory.
-The objective of this model is to maximize the minimum returns subject to constraints.
+The objective of this model is to maximize the minimum returns subject to constraints as explained in the introduction.

 Our model file contains the definition of the parameters, variables and formulations: